SwiftVapor/learn-git/README.md

 ### Instructions

-* On this current yeetHub repository, scroll to the top and look for a button that says `fork`.
+* On this current ghetHub repository, scroll to the top and look for a button that says `fork`.
 * Click the `fork` button.
   * <details>